guillermooo/sublime-undocs/source/reference/build_systems.rst

     walk backwards through the buffer until a line matching ``file regex`` is found, and use these two matches to determine the file and line to go to.

-``selector``
-    Optional.
-Used when **Tools | Build System | Automatic** is set to ``true``.
-    Sublime Text uses this scope selector to find the appropriate build system for the active view.

 ``working_dir``
     Optional.
 Directory to change the current directory to before running ``cmd``.
 The original current directory is restored afterwards.

 ``encoding``
     Optional.
 Output encoding of ``cmd``.
 Must be a valid Python encoding.
     Defaults to ``UTF-8``.

-``target``
-    Optional.
-Sublime Text command to run.
-Defaults to ``exec`` (*Packages/Default/exec.py*).
-    This command receives the configuration data specified in the *.build-system* file.

-    Used to override the default build system command.
-Note that if you choose to override the default command for build systems, you can add arbitrary variables in the *.sublime-build* file.

 ``env``
     Optional.
 Dictionary of environment variables to be merged with the current